rbw/aiosnow/README.md

 Snow is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
-It works with modern versions of Python and utilizes [asyncio](https://docs.python.org/3/library/asyncio.html).
+It works with modern versions of Python, utilizes [asyncio](https://docs.python.org/3/library/asyncio.html) and can be used for simple scripting as well as for building high-concurrency backend applications on top of the ServiceNow platform.

 Documentation
 ---